Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 • Together, they enhance glucose uptake, mitochondrial activity, and insulin sensitivity.

 📚 Study: ALA and curcumin co-supplementation improved redox status, enhanced glutathione levels, and decreased oxidative markers in athletes undergoing intensive training (Tkaczenko., 2025).
+This combination may be particularly beneficial for athletes engaging in high-intensity exercise.

-2. Acetyl-L-Carnitine (ALCAR) +Curcumin
+2. Acetyl-L-Carnitine (ALCAR) + Curcumin

 ALCAR transports long-chain fatty acids into mitochondria for energy and helps remove toxic byproducts.
 It also enhances cognitive performance—important for focus and coordination during training.